Azure/azure-powershell/src/Synapse/Synapse/help/New-AzSynapseSparkPool.md

 Accept wildcard characters: False
 ```

-### -AutoPauseDelayInMinutes
+### -AutoPauseDelayInMinute
 Number of minutes idle.
 This parameter must be specified when Auto-pause is enabled.

 ```yaml
 Type: System.Int32